jupyter-server/jupyter_server/docs/source/extending/contents.rst

 Testing
 -------
-.. currentmodule:: notebook.services.contents.tests
+.. currentmodule:: jupyter_server.services.contents.tests

-:mod:`notebook.services.contents.tests` includes several test suites written against the abstract Contents API.
+:mod:`jupyter_server.services.contents.tests` includes several test suites written against the abstract Contents API.
 This means that an excellent way to test a new ContentsManager subclass is to subclass our tests to make them use your ContentsManager.